aspecto-io/aspecto-cli/README.md

 Soft will fail the process only on a failed test.
 Strict will fail the process on any kind of failure (i.e. bad usage, failure to fetch tests).

+#### `--timeout <timeout>`
+Alias `-o`.
+How long to wait (in milliseconds) before timing out an API call as part of the test suites, default is dynamic per route based our production analytics.
+You can override the dynamic timeout by setting this argument.

 #### `--verbose`

 Alias `-v`.
 Use this flag to print debug logs.